Detailed walk-thru Guide

 Create Project from Existing Files

 If you already have existing Python code, you can easily create a new project without having to move it around.
-In the New Project window select "From Existing Python Code" and a wizard will guide you through quickly incorporating an existing file
+In the New Project window select "From Existing Python Code" and a wizard will guide you through quickly incorporating an existing

 One of the primary experiences when working with Python Tools is of course editing the source code.
 Python Tools includes syntax color highlighting, outlining of classes and functions, and drop down navigation.
 There is an analysis engine that understands